-- The earlier trinomial tree is impractical as it needs a very large n when the barrier H is very close to S.^a - It needs at least one up move to connect S to H as its middle branch is flat. - But when $S \approx H$, that up move must take a very small step, necessitating a small Δt . - Now the binomial-trinomial tree's middle branch is no longer flat. - So we can let it connect S to H and the need of a very large n no longer exists!
+- The earlier trinomial tree is impractical as it needs a very large n when the barrier H is very close to S.^a - It needs at least one up move to connect S to H as its middle branch is flat. - But when $S \approx H$, that up move must take a very small step, necessitating a small Δt . - Now the trinomial structure's middle branch is not necessarily flat. - So S can be connected to H via the middle branch, and the need of a very large n no longer exists!

 ^aRecall the table on p.
-643.
+701.